el/infobox-control/README.md

 ```

 ## Options:
-IfYou can also supply your own options.
+You can also supply your own options.

 ```ts
 const layerId = "features";